-Wild Ray's Bream (Pomfret) Fillets (New Zealand), boneless, skinless, price/500g, frozen
+Wild Ray's Bream (Pomfret) Fillets (New Zealand), boneless, skinless, 350g, price/pack, frozen

 A white flesh fish, a very delicate flavour, excellent for eating, great value for money.
 It is excellent pan fried, baked or sautéed.

 They have a dark blue or grey body above with bright silver sides and firm scales.
 The species body is oval with a short, high head, large eyes and slanted mouth.
 The flesh is white.